sammcj/m2e/vscode-extension/README.md

 M2E is a VSCode extension that provides seamless conversion of American English spellings to British English, with optional imperial-to-metric unit conversion.
 The extension integrates with the existing M2E converter infrastructure through a local HTTP API server, providing accurate text conversion without leaving your IDE.

-M2E provides a CLI, MCP and GUI as well as the VSCode extension: https://github.com/sammcj/m2e
+M2E provides a CLI, MCP and GUI as well as the VSCode extension, see the the project on Github for more information and documentation: https://github.com/sammcj/m2e

 ### Key Features